Chatfield School Information

 Will the shutdown affect my child's grades?

 No. Students will not be penalized for this required shutdown.
-Students will be offered the opportunity to make up or complete any pre-shutdown required work when they return, but with consideration of the implications that this time off creates for student learning.
-We will reevaluate our curriculum and learning expectations when school resumes.
+Students will be offered the opportunity to make up or complete any pre-shutdown required work.
+During the online schooling program students may maintain or raise their grade.

 Will the third marking period be extended?